How Do LitPads and Soundboard Studio Compare Overall?

 Which App Is Better for Theatre and Live Events?

-The best soundboard for Mac covers additional Mac-specific features relevant to theatre installations, including global hotkeys and floating favorites panels.
+The best soundboard apps for Mac covers additional Mac-specific features relevant to theatre installations, including global hotkeys and floating favorites panels.

 Is There Any Reason to Choose Soundboard Studio Over LitPads?

 Users who already own Soundboard Studio and have built an extensive sound library in the app may face a migration cost.
 Board export formats are not interchangeable between the two apps.
-Users considering a new purchase have no reason to choose Soundboard Studio at $159.99 over LitPads at $14.99.

 LitPads also ships with three visual skins (Classic Dark, Neon Circuit, Golden) that change the entire app appearance.
 Soundboard Studio does not offer visual customization of the interface.